Trusted by 2,000+ UK Businesses | Auditors Vetted by Our In-House Team

 How much does it cost to hire auditors in London?

-Audit fees in London typically start from £3,000 for small companies and can exceed £50,000 for large or group audits, depending on complexity and regulatory requirements.
-London auditors usually charge 10% - 15% more than regional UK firms.
+Audit fees in London typically start from £3,000 for small companies and can exceed £50,000 for large or group audits.
+London-based firms generally charge 10–15% more than regional UK firms due to higher operating costs and the complexity of the clients they typically serve.

 Are regional auditors cheaper than London auditors?